EGI-Federation/fedcloud-documentation/source/usage-openstack.rst

 `Terraform <https://terraform.io>`_ supports EGI Cloud OpenStack providers by using valid access tokens for Keystone.
-For using this, just configure your provider as usual in Terraform, but do not include user/password informaton:
+For using this, just configure your provider as usual in Terraform, but do not include user/password information:

 .. code-block:: terraform